okta/okta-sdk-dotnet/docs/UserApi.md

 Retrieve a Refresh Token for a Client

-Gets a refresh token issued for the specified User and Client.
+Retrieves a refresh token issued for the specified User and Client

 ### Example
 ```csharp